-As your ingredient partner, Corbion is committed to ensuring you are kept informed at all times about changes to any aspect of the products we supply to you.
-This includes, of course, changes in the regulatory status of products we provide, as we know such changes may affect the way products and materials are labelled, packed, handled and transported.
+This includes, of course, changes in the regulatory status of products we provide, as we know such changes may affect the way products and materials are labelled, packed, handled, and transported.

 All products containing >5% L-Lactic acid must be classified as Skin Corrosive Cat 1C, according to GHS calculation rules, unless testing results on your product prove otherwise; test results always take precedence over calculation rules.
 Be sure to take into consideration any other skin corrosive ingredients that may be present in your product.
 This >5% limit also applies to buffered lactic acid mixtures where lactates are added.

-This change has no impact on lactic acid derivatives; under GHS, they will retain their current classifications.
+This change has no impact on lactic acid derivatives; under GHS, they retain their current classifications.

 The new classification requires that lactic acid be stored as a corrosive material.
 Storage regulations are defined at the national level (for example MIE-APQ in Spain, PGS15 in the Netherlands, GefstoffVO/TRGS 510 in Germany).
 For detailed guidelines, please refer to your country-specific legislation.

-The new classification as skin corrosive implies that lactic acid will fall under the ADR regulation where applicable.
-Lactic acid will be included in the generic UN number “UN 3265 for class 8 - Corrosive liquid, acidic, organic, n.o.s.”
-Corbion will apply the ADR requirements by 1 March 2022 at the latest, the date by which the new GHS classification (Annex VI) must be applied.
+The new classification as skin corrosive implies that lactic acid falls under the ADR regulation where applicable.
+Lactic acid was included in the generic UN number “UN 3265 for class 8 - Corrosive liquid, acidic, organic, n.o.s.”
+Corbion has applied the ADR requirements since 1 March 2022 , the date by which the new CLP classification (Annex VI) had to be applied.

-As the new classification of L-Lactic acid will apply beginning 1 March 2022, Corbion will update the REACH dossier accordingly.
+As the new classification of L-Lactic acid applied beginning 1 March 2022, Corbion has updated the REACH dossier accordingly.

 All GHS countries apply the same calculation rules for skin irritation/corrosion.
-Corbion will apply the EU change from Skin Irritant Cat 2 into Skin Corrosive Cat 1C also in all other countries.
+Corbion is applying the EU change from Skin Irritant Cat 2 into Skin Corrosive Cat 1C also in all other countries.

 Companies importing lactic acid must apply the EU-GHS (CLP) rules, i.e., use the new classification of L-Lactic acid.